Travellers at Aoraki Mount Cook in New Zealand

 Andrew: And I guess that’s nice that you’ve shared that with people.
 I mean, if you’re on your own and you get the snow, it might be nice, but there’s nothing better than just, you know, sharing it with a group of people, especially if you’re still in contact with them.

-Susan: Yeah, yeah.
-And who am I gonna throw a snowball at maybe by me by myself really?
+Susan: Yeah.
+And who am I going to throw a snowball by myself really?

-See some of Susan’s favourite memories with new friends on her MoaTrek trip
+See some of Susan’s favourite memories from her MoaTrek trip

-Andrew: Yeah.
-So, then you said that there were three other ladies traveling on their own on the trip?
+Andrew: You said that there were three other ladies travelling on their own on the trip?

 Susan: Yeah, three of us were solo.

-Andrew: And what was the current dynamic on the trip?
-Because, you had your three solo travelers?
+Andrew: And what was the group dynamic on the trip?
+Because, you had your three solo travellers?
 And could you tell us about the other people on the trip?

 Andrew: Awesome.
 And any practical tips?
 Was there any gear that you took and didn’t need or anything that you didn’t need and wished you had taken?

 Andrew: Yes, it’s a good tip.
-Have you told that to your sons when they go traveling?
+Have you told that to your sons when they go travelling?

 Susan: Yes, they get a lot of information.
-Whether they listen to it that’s, you know, that’s probably not really happening, but mom still gives it.
+Whether they listen to it that’s, you know, that’s probably not really happening, but mum still gives it.

-Andrew: Yeah.
-Oh, excellent.
+Andrew: Excellent.
 Any final kind of thoughts or anything you’d want to share, anything that’s popped into your head about your trip now we’re reminiscing?

 Andrew: Wow.
 Yeah.
 I remember you saying that.
 That’s beautiful, yeah.
 We should all live by that.